 Seriously - really, really try and get to Derby, otherwise it's a bit like going to Cairo and not making the effort to get out to the pyramids.

-If you can, spend a night (or two), and ride not just the Blue Derby network, but enjoy the old schools trails like the Blue Tier Descent and the RC Track before they're distant memories.
-Even if you don't have a vehicle, Vertigo MTB tours runs regular shuttles out there and you can pay for a lift (and all the free advice in the world).
+If you can, spend a night (or two), and really explore the Blue Derby network.
+Even if you don't have a vehicle, There are now several companies that run regular shuttles out there and you can pay for a lift (and all the free advice in the world).

 Just out of Launceston, on the way to Lilydale, there is the Hollybank Reserve which has the 'Juggernaut' trail, which will be in most people's top places to ride in Tassie, as well as a small network of other XC trails which when combined with a picnic or a bit of Segway or Tree Top adventure can make a great day out of Launceston.